yhm-amber/container-note/practices-notes/keybase-note/.issues/bigfile-awfulnet.25525.md

-# Big file will broke easily while copy it into KBFS
+# Big file will broke easily while copy it into KBFS with awful network

 There is only two things happens: